 - A Relay contains a coil.
-When voltage source is applied across one end of the Relay and the other end is connected to the ground, then relay gets energized.
+When the voltage source is applied across one end of the Relay and the other end is connected to the ground, then the relay gets energized.
 And when we remove the source voltages then, it still remains energized and the stored charge tends to flow the reverse current.

 - The reason to connect the Diode is that it blocks the reverse current and only allows the forward current to pass through it.

-- Now after reading today's post, you must have a look at Relay Interfacing with Microcontroller which is an advanced tutorial and the benefit of microcontroller is that now you can control your relay any way you want.
+- Now after reading today’s post, you must have a look at Relay Interfacing with Microcontroller which is an advanced tutorial and the benefit of a microcontroller is that now you can control your relay any way you want.

 - I have created a small video for this tutorial in which I have shown how to do relay control using 555 Timer, I hope you are gonna like it: